siok20/Linux/README.md

 `head` : Sigue la misma logica de `tail` para las primera lineas

-`more` : Display the contents of a file in a terminalqqq
+`more` : Display the contents of a file in a terminal

 `less` : Similar to more, but it has many more feature